TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (4) evaluating situations that require the immediate attention of the physician and instituting or modifying treatment procedures when necessary.

-X. “Practice of pharmacy” means continually optimizing medication safety, patient wellness, and quality of services through the effective use of pharmaceutical care and emerging technologies and competency-based and performance-based training.
+W. “Practice of pharmacy” means continually optimizing medication safety, patient wellness, and quality of services through the effective use of pharmaceutical care and emerging technologies and competency-based and performance-based training.
+The practice of pharmacy may include:

 (2) specialty pharmacy practice including pharmacists working for licensed pharmaceutical manufacturers or wholesalers;